 Phone 03 9347 9911

-Botox has been used safely for the treatment of overactive muscles which cause various forms of muscle spasm and spasticity.
-The bladder muscle can also become somewhat automatic in its behaviour, or overactive, contacting involuntarily.
+Botox for bladder symptoms have been used safely for the treatment of overactive muscles - Overactive Bladder (OAB) - which cause various forms of muscle spasm and spasticity.
+The bladder muscle can also become somewhat automatic in its behavior, or overactive, contacting involuntarily.
 Botox can be used to decrease the activity.
 The result of injecting Botox into the bladder muscle is to suppress episodes of incontinence and increase the bladders capacity.
 Sometimes it is used to improve urethral function e.g. to make it easier to pass a catheter or urinate.